 A Bit of Microsoft Project Background Info

-Microsoft Project is a project management software product designed to assist project managers in their project endeavors.
+Microsoft Project is a project management software product designed to assist project managers in their project endeavours.
 It includes features that can help with developing a plan, assigning resources to tasks, tracking progress, managing budgets, and analyzing workloads.
 First released in 1984, it is available in two editions, Standard and Professional.
-It’s most recent version is Project 2016 and it’s where agile features were first introduced.
+Its most recent version is Project 2016 and it’s where agile features were first introduced.

 Agile project management is a methodology that adheres to the values and principles conveyed in the Agile manifesto and follows the idea of short development cycles being the most effective way to deliver a product or service as it allows for continuous improvement and is susceptible to change.
 Mainly used in software development, it has gained traction in many other industries due to its emphasis on collaboration, flexibility, continuous improvement, and high-quality results.
 It uses popular project management frameworks such as Scrum — where development is delivered in incremental and iterative progress — and Kanban — a highly visual scheduling system — to carry out a project.

 Created as a response to the inadequacies of the linear, sequential method of Waterfall methodology, the demands and solutions of agile methodology evolve through the collaborative effort of self-organizing and cross-functional teams and their customers.
 Agile is a great project management method to use for teams who are looking for adaptiveness, clear and measurable deliverables, and a flexible approach to working.

 Agile in Microsoft Project